--2 dismissed for input-output ( blocked )
+- -2 dismissed for input-output

--l running
+- -l running

-- 0 dismissed on rubout or BRS 10
+- 0 dismissed on rubcut or BRS 10

-- 1 dismissed on illegal instruction panic } panics cause fork terminalian
+- 1 dismissed on illegal instruction panic

 - 2 dismissed on memory panic

 The panic table address must not be the same for two forks of the same program, or overlap a page boundary.
 If it is, BRS 9 is illegal.
-The first 7 bits of the A register have the following significance:
+The first 7 bits of the A manister has a the full with the table the A register have the following significance: